 The gatehouse was in ruins.
-Thick smoke rose from one of the crumpled robots; the other had been reduced to a trail of twisted components strewn along the road.
+Thick smoke and a wailing 'Reboot me!' rose from one of the crumpled robots; the other had been reduced to a trail of twisted components strewn along the road.
 The transporter had by now reached the runway and attracted the attention of sentry towers on the far side of the depot, drawing their fire.
 Inari grinned at the look of horror on his colleague’s face.

 “Astounding,” murmured Namtar.
 “I have never before seen such a display of wanton destruction in the name of petty theft.
 Is this the reputation others alluded to?”